Early 19C French Provincial Highly Carved Oak Bookcase. ABSOLUTELY GORGEOUS AND IMPOSING French Provincial Oak…

-They were purchased by a Scotta Godwin/Obenchain from a French Antique Auction held at the Club Room in the Stoneligh Court (Hotel), Dallas on Wednesday the 2nd April 1930.
+It was purchased at a French Antique Auction held at the Club Room in the Stoneligh Court (Hotel), Dallas on Wednesday the 2nd April 1930.
 (Now The Meridian Hotel).

-We have the Original Auction Catalog which has remained with the Commode since it was acquired at that Auction (along with other pieces in the Calvert Hall-Obenchain Collection on our Site).
+We have the Original Auction Catalog which has remained with the Commode since it was acquired at that Auction (along with other pieces on our Site).

 The Auction was titled: ” Works of Art and Furnishings of The Chateau de Turique (Nancy) and The Conde-Rougemont Home (Touraine).
 The cover of the Catalog also has a seal of a Coat of Arms.

 The first page of the Catalog States: “Exhibition on Wednesday, April 2nd And Following Days From 10 A.M. to 10 P.M……EXHIBITION at CLUB ROOM, STONELIGH COURT, DALLAS, TEXAS”.

 The Second page gives a brief description of the Auction contents and states that ” This Exhibition will be presented by M. Fernand M. Adda of Paris France”

 The Desk/Cabinet was Lot No: 565 and was described in the Auction Catalog as:

 “Carved Spanish Writing Desk and Cabinet…… XVI Century Period….Upper section a cabinet with 2 doors which are paneled and display a fine carving.
 The interior is fitted with 8 engraved drawers, and a writing tablet is disclosed in the lower portion.
 Sustained and central arcade of columns.
 From Fontana Rosa Collection.
 Supported on four turned legs with bulbous feet.”